 After several weeks, the hatchlings break through their shells.

-The young turtles make their way across the beach to reach the ocean.
+The young turtles make their way to the ocean.